PHASE 5 GUIDELINES - EFFECTIVE FRIDAY, JUNE 11

 We are so glad to welcome children to YMCA Summer Day Camp in 2021!
-Our camp team has spent countless hours planning and preparing for camp season to begin, and we are so excited to welcome our campers back starting on Monday, June 7.
+Our camp team has spent countless hours planning and preparing for camp season to begin.

 Although our summer day camp programs will look a little different this year, we remain dedicated to providing all YMCA campers and their families with a healthy and safe camp experience, full of fun and wonderful memories.
-Please take a few minutes to watch the video below, which will provide you and your family with an overview of what you can expect when you arrive at camp.
+Please take a few minutes to review our health and safety guidelines by watching the video below.

 HOW WE ARE KEEPING OUR YMCA COMMUNITY SAFE